 This is a city like no other — and that remains true even when you’re moving in New York City!
 Running into unwanted surprises during your move can turn a stressful day into a chaotic one.
 Here are a few key considerations to get you started:

 Want more?
-We’ve got a whole collection of tips and tricks for NYC moves.
+We’ve got a whole collection of tips and tricks for NYC moves on the PODS Blog.
 Moving may be a challenge, but with solid prep and resources, you’ve got this!

-After living in Brooklyn for eight years, freelance writer Katherine Alex Beaven was in the process of moving out of New York City as she wrote this.
+After living in Brooklyn for eight years, freelance writer Alex Keight was in the process of moving out of New York City as she wrote this.
 Her work has also appeared in Travel & Leisure, Lonely Planet, and Edible Manhattan.